-- a) Standard Trading Interface STI (available only to exchange participants) - b) Web-based reporting tool in the Member Section (available to all registered traders)
+- a) Standard Trading Interface STI (available only to exchange participants) - b) Web-based reporting tool in the Member Section (available to all participants or reporting members).

 The Reporting Office and exchange publish separate specifications, which lay down binding, generally accepted standards for the interfaces.